 Why work in Israel?

-- A world-class tech ecosystem: artificial intelligence, cybersecurity, fintech, medtech, agritech.
+- A world-class tech ecosystem: AI, cybersecurity, fintech, medtech.

-- A culture of boldness (the famous chutzpah) that rewards those who dare to make contact.
+- A culture of initiative (the chutzpah) that rewards reaching out directly.

-- Large English- and French-speaking communities that ease arrival and integration.
+- Large English- and French-speaking communities that ease integration.

 Which sectors hire the most in Israel?

-- Food and hospitality: a booming culinary scene, especially in Tel Aviv.
+- Food and hospitality: a very dynamic culinary scene, especially in Tel Aviv.

 Which cities should you target in Israel?

-Economic activity concentrates in a few major hubs, each with its specialty.
-Targeting the right city for your field clearly improves your chances.
+Activity concentrates in a few major hubs.
+Targeting the right city for your field and budget is decisive.

-- Herzliya and Ramat Gan: headquarters, finance and many tech companies.
+- Herzliya and Ramat Gan: headquarters, finance and tech companies.

 Visa and work permit: the steps for foreigners

-- People eligible under the Law of Return benefit from greatly simplified procedures and direct market access.
+- Law of Return: greatly simplified steps and direct market access for eligible people.

 Salaries and cost of living: what to expect

-- Attractive pay in technical and skilled roles.
+- Attractive pay in tech and skilled roles.

 How to find a job, internship or apprenticeship in Israel?

-Several channels coexist, but the most effective ones connect you directly with companies rather than diluting you in the competition of public ads.
+The most effective channels connect you directly with companies rather than diluting you in the mass of ads.

 The unsolicited application: the key to Israel's hidden job market